10 Entry-Level IT Jobs and What You Can Do to Get Hired

 What experience do you have with hardware components?

-Requirements: University courses, apprenticeships, and professional experience using computer and information skills can provide a pathway into this role.
+Requirements: Many employers will require at least a bachelor’s degree or completion of a college program in computer science, computer systems engineering, business administration, or a related discipline.
+They may also require related professional certifications.

 Systems analysts might sound similar to systems administrators, but they’re quite different.
-The goal of a systems analyst is to make a company’s computing systems more efficient and effective.
+A systems analyst aims to make a company’s computing systems more efficient and effective.
 They identify opportunities for improvement and design, test, and deploy systems to execute those improvements.

-Whilst not always a requirement, qualifications in computer or information science can make you competitive for this job.

 Four common systems analyst interview questions